WATER & SEWER SERVICE

 Billing Adjustments & Meter-Read Errors

-- Customer should consider and look for possible causes for an increase in usage.
-This could include reasons such a running toilet, dripping faucets, forgotten garden hose, power washing, or an increase in the number of people living in the home.
+- Customers should consider and look for possible causes for an increase in usage.
+This could include reasons such as a running toilet, dripping faucets, forgotten garden hose, power washing, or an increase in the number of people living in the home.

 - If customers are still concerned with the accuracy of their meter and have an older mechanical meter, they may request to receive a new ultrasonic, electronic meter when one is next available for installation.
 Ultrasonic meters have no moving parts and therefore are not affected by wear and tear.
 They maintain their accuracy throughout their 20 year lifetime, unlike mechanical meters which slow down and register less consumption with age.
 Lake Junaluska Public Works will only replace a customer’s meter if it is an older, mechanical meter, or if there is sufficient evidence to warrant replacement.
 If the customer still desires to have the meter replaced, it will be replaced at the customer’s expense.
 The cost for replacement shall be based on the actual cost of the meter plus a meter change fee of $150.